Millefeuille42/DiabloIVTool/readme.md

 By [@millefeuille](https://www.github.com/Millefeuille42)

-This bot works using the following APIs:
+This bot works using the APIs of the following websites:
 - https://d4builds.gg/
 - https://worldstone.io/
 - https://helltides.com/